 If money is no issue, visit anytime between November and August, with mid-December through March or so being peak season.
 During peak season you can expect quick rain showers and winds out of the east.
 To reduce expenses, visit Anguilla after the northern hemisphere winter – say April through August, or visit November through mid-December, which is what I would recommend if you are coming from someplace cold.

-Rain storms are very quick and not much rain falls on Anguilla in general.
+As mentioned, rain storms are very quick and not much rain falls on Anguilla in general.
 If it starts to rain just wait a little while.

 Other Random Notes about Anguilla